jackokring/KRTPluginADemo/docs/rocket.md

 The starting repository is here.
 Not much done yet apart from [planning](https://github.com/jackokring/jqt-chromebook-arm/blob/libj-wrapper/README.md) how it will work, and what front panelage might be needed.
 It has to be external to the `KRTPluginA` which has a MIT licence as `J` is all GPL3.
 Also it might only be self build DIY and not in the library.

 The `Make` process works making a package, but this has yet to contain the right module code.
 Looking into `efsw` for file watching changees.
 Also I made it build `j` from source and install emacs through `sudo apt`.
 Careful, it's not the `master` or `main` branch.
 I think I might leave that for a clone of my first `j` build.

+Great, I found the `-Wno-attributes` FLAGS option.
+Cool, now I don't have to see warning about `Int24` go by.
+I might just commit it to prevent overwriting it on a possible future `git pull --rebase` of the rack source.

 ## 2.26.29
 TBC